MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ## Attribute Handling in Recipes

-Some styles of passing attributes through a recipe no longer work.
+Some styles of passing attributes through a recipe no longer work, as `plot.attributes` no longer use the Dict-like `Attributes` type.
+Instead they are now a `ComputeGraph` which is less mutable.

 #### Splatting

-Splatting "Attributes" no longer works, because attributes are now a `ComputeGraph` instead of the Dict-like `Attributes`.
+Splatting "Attributes" no longer works:

 ```julia
 # no-eval